The Steel Conduit and Electrical Metallic Tubing Section develops technical standards and guidelines for its products.

 - Maintaining active involvement in the National Electrical Code® process.

-Purpose: The Code & Communication Committee develops code proposal for the National Electrical Code, International Code Council and other codes.
+Purpose: The Code/Communication/Technical Committee develops code proposal for the National Electrical Code, International Code Council and other codes and develops and manages NEMA and UL standards for steel conduit.
 The Committee also develops marketing and communication activities for the Group.

 Allied Tube Conduit